Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 However, some parents make the mistake of overestimating the child’s ability to calculate risk, understand consequences when things go wrong, and how the child will react in a situation where something unexpected happens, and they lose control.

-Young children have not yet developed the ability to evaluate and account for consequences like teens and adults.
-This leaves them inclined to take risks an adult wouldn’t.
-And when something unexpected happens, as another vehicle appears in their way out of nowhere, they are more likely to freeze and panic instead of trying to avert an accident.
+Young children have not yet developed the ability to evaluate and consider consequences like teens and adults.
+This makes them more prone to taking risks that an adult wouldn’t.

 In addition, a child lacks the body weight and strength to handle a large ATV properly.
 That is why you should never allow a child to operate an adult-size ATV, but only an age-appropriate size bike as recommended by the manufacturers.